NouhaylaEnnadri/devops/README.md

 # Tp 02

-## Question 2-1:
+#### Question 2-1:

 Testcontainers is a tool that helps run real services (like databases) inside Docker containers while running tests, and then cleans it up after the tests are done. and

+#### Question 2-2:

+- we use GitHub Secrets to safely store sensitive data like my api token in this lab

+#### Question 2-3:

+-We use needs: test-backend to make sure the Docker image is only built and pushed if the tests pass.

+#### Question 2-4:

+- by pushing images we turn source code into portable, versioned, and ready to run application snapshots.